 From Tadapani the trail descends through forests to Ghandruk, a village of Gurung people, one of the ethnic groups of Nepal.
 They have their own dialect, culture, costume, and life style.
 Ghandruk is also home to many Gurkha soldiers.
 It is a famous destination for trekkers as it is known for its beautiful mountain views and also because it’s within easy reach from Pokhara and Kathmandu.
 We have the afternoon to visit the Annapurna Conservation Office, museums and explore the village.

 After returning to Kathmandu, you have the afternoon and the evening free.
 Explore more of the city on your own or stroll along the streets of Kathmandu for some last-minute shopping.
 In the evening, we host a farewell dinner in a fine restaurant.
-(Your guide(s) and an office staff will accompany you).
-You have the option to extend your trip to continue onto rafting adventure, Kathmandu valley shopping tour, mountain biking and other activities.
+(Your guide(s) and office staff will accompany you).
+You have the option to extend your trip to continue with a rafting adventure, Kathmandu valley shopping tour, mountain biking, and other activities.

 The trip concludes – our airport representative will drop you at the international airport in Kathmandu for your flight departure from Nepal.